radovansurlak/beosass-build/README.md

 If you want to run it on your server, run:

-$ gulp dist
+$ gulp build

 This will create "dist" folder, which contains all the required files